Movement & Physical Education

-Students will build strength, flexibility, coordination, and focus through poses, breathing and visualization techniques, games and stories.
-Through yoga, children can learn self-confidence, awareness and control that can be useful in everyday life situations.
-Basic mindfulness practices will be taught which encourage self-respect and respect for others.
+Students will build strength, flexibility, coordination and focus through basic yoga postures, breathing and guided visualization, games, songs and stories.
+Yoga helps children develop self-confidence and body awareness that can be useful in everyday life.
+Mindful practice also gently encourages self-respect and respect for others.

 Yoga for Parents & Teens

 Sandi Russi, WLR Program Director, is also a certified Ananda Yoga Instructor and E-RYT (experienced registered yoga teacher).
 She has been teaching yoga for over 17 years and is the owner of East Sac Yoga which offers classes at 2 convenient locations.
-All homeschooling parents and teens can enjoy her classes at a 10% discount.
+All homeschooling parents and teens can enjoy her regular classes at a 10% discount.